Impulse Buying - Definition, Importance, Factors & Example

-Impulse buying or impulse purchase is a spur-of-the-moment purchase, where the decision to buy a product is made just a moment before the actual purchase is done and is not pre-planned.
+Impulse buying is a buying situation in which the customer makes a spur-of-the-moment purchase and the decision to buy a product is made just a moment before the purchase is done without any pre-planning or process.
 Impulse buying happens because of an emotional or psychological trigger which entices a customer to make a spontaneous purchase to fulfill an urge.
 The customer does not do any research or planning before buying and simply buys the product which did not intend to buy in the first place.

 Emotions often play a decisive role in impulse buying and is encouraged by a well-designed promotional messages.
 Impulse purchases are not just confined to small ticket items like chocolates but also includes costly items like clothing and fashion accessories.
 You may have often seen the billing counter in supermarkets have a number of showcases adjacent to it containing chocolates, soft toys and stationary items.
 This is often to encourage impulse buying as the consumer might want to buy one last item before exiting the supermarket.
 Such products are also often referred to as impulse goods.
 In many cases, customers regret their decision to buy a product spontaneously.